-When I opened my package of Goan Xacuti I was blown away by the aroma in this mix, it was truly intoxicating.
+When my package of Goan Xacuti arrived I was blown away by the aroma in this mix, it was truly intoxicating.

 So true to my personality, I went out of the box with it.
-I looked at the ingredients and realized that many of the spices that make up Goan Xacuti are what makes a good cup of Chai.
-Do understand that if you were to look up a recipe for Chai you would find hundreds of different variations.
+I looked at the ingredients and realized that many of the spices that were in this mix are what makes a good cup of Chai.

 Can lower blood sugar, triglycerides, LDL.
 By just adding one-fourth to one-half teaspoon of cinnamon twice a day you can reap the benefits.

 Helps with motion sickness and nausea; may also relieve pain and help those with arthritis and inflammation.
-Studies have shown that a range from 500 to 2,000 mg of powdered ginger or a quarter-size piece of fresh root which contains about 1,000 mg are needed for benefits.
+Studies have shown that a range from 500 to 2,000 mg of powdered ginger or a quarter-size piece of the fresh root which contains about 1,000 mg is needed for benefits.

 It’s important to note that ginger can also hinder blood clotting, so if you’re about to have surgery or are taking blood thinners or aspirin, be sure to talk to your doctor first.